adamtjay/nba-team-maker/readme.md

-NBA API Team Maker - Mix & Compare
+NBA Team Maker - Mix & Compare

+Wireframe: /misc/wireframe-plan.jpg
+Table Schema: /misc/table-schema.jpg

 Overview:

 - ** Pick 5 players - from any SEASON or team
     - add each player (or a representation of their stats that yr) into a new "team"
-    - (* Bonus) compare the custom team's stats against any other team's stats from any season
+    - ** compare the custom team's stats against any other team's stats from any season

 Flow: